pwFoo/bash-rest-api-client/readme.md

 The specialties of this component are

-* It was build to simplify http calls and use it in scripts
+* It was build to simplify http calls and handle http response for scripts
 * After making a request the response stays is in memory.
 There is no output to any file to grep something or to cleanup after usage.
 * Its functions feel a bit like class methods, i.e. http.getResponse to get tehe response body or http.getResponseHeader for the Http response header
+* This component wraps curl - ist supports any http method
+* works with anonymous requests and Basic Authentication
 * The response can be stored ... and reimported later.
 After import you can use the http.get* functions to fetch results from the former request.
-* This component wraps curl - ist supports any http method
-* works with anonymous requests and Basic Authentication
+* Caching support for GET requests with a given TTL

 Source: https://git-repo.iml.unibe.ch/iml-open-source/bash-rest-api-client